• Skip to primary navigation

 To make this guide to traveling around England by train more useful, I try to organize the destinations by the departing London train station, such as London Paddington and London Bridge train station.
 (So many articles just say "direct train trips from London" BUT if you live in Greenwich (for example), but the train departs from Paddingon, that adds almost an hour and 1 change to your journey!)

-Out of all the train trips from London Bridge, Lewes is definitely 1 of my favourites due to its:
+Out of all the train trips from London Victoria, Lewes is definitely 1 of my favourites due to its:

 • beautiful surroundings and buildings